rawakinode/monad-bridge-mcp-server/README.md

 # Monad Bridge MCP Server

 A lightweight Model Context Protocol (MCP) server that enables bridging functionality between Ethereum Sepolia and Monad Testnet networks using the Wormhole bridge.
+This MCP interacts with Monadbridge and Wormholes APIs.

 ## 🚀 Supported Tools